dynaroars/dig/README.md

 # then run dig
 $ docker run -it dig

-# docker will drop you into a Linux prompt like below.
+# docker will drop you into a Linux prompt like below
 $ root@b53e0bd86c11:/dig/src#

 # now we can run DIG on a trace file
 root@931ac8632c7f:/dig/src# time ~/miniconda3/bin/python3 -O dig.py  ../tests/traces/cohendiv.csv -log 4